-But now that it’s 2020, nutritionists are rethinking what they’ve learned about weight loss science — and finding that the best diet might just be no diet at all.
+But, nutritionists are rethinking what they’ve learned about weight loss science — and finding that the best diet might just be no diet at all.

 “I don’t believe in diets—they aren’t sustainable,” says Rachel Goldman, PhD, a psychologist and clinical assistant professor of psychiatry at NYU School of Medicine in New York City.
 Ultimately, she says, many people turn to these ultra-trendy diets because they can lose weight quickly, which motivates them to keep going.
 But what might work in the short-term doesn’t necessarily work over the long-term.